ghc-proposals/ghc-proposals/proposals/0000-ghc-maintainer-preview.md

 Moreover, we need people whose duties explicitly involve being responsible for reaching out to maintainers in public community spaces
 (ideally someone who is not the current GHC Release Maanger)

+## What this proposal is not:

+* Ensuring that the entirety of Hackage is ready for each major GHC release
+* Turning Hackage into Stackage
+* Stigmatising maintainers who cannot assume their duties anymore

 ## Alternatives